elucian/bee/syntax/structure.md

 The #module is an system object that have pre-defined properties.

-* role: can have 3 exclusive values:_driver_, _aspect_, _component_
+* role: can have 3 exclusive values:{ _driver_, _aspect_, _component_};
-* name: the driver name it is usually the same as the file name
+* name: the driver name it is usually the same as the file name;
-* description: a short description of the module
+* description: a short description of the module;
+* default role for a module with no role is _driver_;

 **Notes**
 * A program can have one single _driver_;
+* If a driver load a file its role becomes _component_;
 * A driver can load one or more _components_;
 * A driver can execute one or multiple _aspects_;

 ### System Constants
 There are several predefined constants available in Bee.
 System constants are using "$" prefix.
-These constants can be used to locate project files.
+These constants can be used to locate project files or connect to databases.
 You can define new system constants at the beginning of your _driver_.

 | Constant | Environment| Description                |
 |----------|------------|----------------------------|